 One can read too much into anything, and perhaps Valentine Cunningham does in her Guardian essay but it's hard to avoid that the Latin that Piper and Britten inserted into the text (none of it originating in James' novella) has secondary meanings.
 Sexual slang, mostly for male body parts, can be found throughout the childrens' Latin lesson and the strange benedicite sung by Miles is riddled with innuendo, blasphemous by any standards and indicative of the wider ambiguous sexuality of Miles's relationships with the adults in his life.

 In 1959 the opera was shown as the first full length opera to be broadcast on British independent television.
 The two acts were shown on different nights, Act I on the 25th of October and Act II on the 28th.
 If a copy of this still exists we haven't been able to find it.
-This would not be the last television adaptation, the BBC produced a very fine version in 1982 that is rather more accessible, as you can find the whole thing in fairly low quality of youtube.
+This would not be the last television adaptation, the BBC produced a very fine version in 1982 that is rather more accessible.

 The Turn of the Screw has been adapted and referenced across so many works of art since its publication we couldn't nearly mention them all here.
 One of the earliest adaptations was "The Innocents" a 1950 Broadway play that later became a movie.
 More recently "The Others" starring Nicole Kidman took yet another stab at reinventing similar themes, with a rather cunning twist added.
 The rather less substantial "Insidious 2" features a child reading a copy of the novel and somewhat satirically a ghost later unscrews a chandelier.
 There have been endless television adaptations and perhaps most bizarrely a Star Trek episode entitled "Sub Rosa" featuring a Ned Quint and a Jessel Howard